okmd/authenticate-using-face-recognition/README.md

-# Aufr - Authenticate using face recognition
+# aufr Authenticate Using Face Recognition